-If you’re just passing through, this short two-hour ride can easily be fitted into a weekend break.
+If you’re just passing through, this short three-hour ride can easily be fitted into a weekend break.
 Hire bikes from the starting point of Bibury Trout Farm, then follow the route through the scenic villages of Chedworth and Coln St Dennis.
 At the latter, make sure you stop for a break at St John the Great church.
 The views from this Norman church, across the water meadows and towards the River Coln, are truly idyllic and one of the area’s best kept secrets!

 This easy nine-mile cycle is a great option for couples who are all about balance; balancing out the effort of the ride with plenty of foodie pit shops that is!
 The route takes you out of Kingham, through the villages of Bledington, Upper and Lower Oddington and Adlestrop, and past some of the best pubs the area has to offer.
 The King’s Head in Bledington, set on a tranquil village green, is definitely worth stopping for – even if it’s just for the quintessentially English, country village scenery.